SYGalvinChan/OStrich/docs/bare_bones_kernel_with_console.md

 1. Jump to `main()` function in `src/main.c`

 ## Main Kernel
-Since this is a bare bones kernel with console, the `main()` function simply initializes the console, writes `Hello World` to the console, then goes into infinite loop that reads a line from the console and writes it back.
+Since this is a bare bones kernel with console, the `main()` function simply initializes the console, writes `Hello World` to the console, then goes into infinite loop that prints `.` to indicate the kernel is still alive.

 ## Console
 The console is implemented using mini UART and provides basic abstraction.
 The console maintains a buffer to store characters received from mini UART.